dipaliugale/Delta-Demo/README.md

 # Delta-Demo
-This is Demo for Git and Github class.
+This is Demo for Git an#d Github class.

+# Teacher
+Shradha Khapra